geogebra/solver-engine/solver-sdk/README.md

 chronologically, that it can't finish the first run before the second one is supposed to start.)
 If this happens, tap the Enter key in the terminal to retest.

-To see the test results in the browser, you may run `npx vitest --ui`.
+To run tests in watch mode, use `npm run test-watch`.

 ## Deployment